OSWorld: Computer-Use Agents on Real Operating Systems

 - [1] Xie, T. et al. (2024).
 OSWorld: Benchmarking Multimodal Agents for Open-Ended Tasks in Real Computer Environments. arXiv:2404.07972.

-- [2] OSWorld project site and leaderboard, accessed May 2026. os-world.github.io.
+- [2] OSWorld project site and leaderboard. os-world.github.io.

 - [3] OSWorld reproducibility repository. github.com/xlang-ai/OSWorld.